teiResa/teiResa/README.md

 2024-08-01 i haven't done much today.
 Just hangngout and downloading episodes of Shoresy and Letterkenny.
 I am watching too many shows right now, but i started another today Fired On Mars.
 This afternoon I will have my parents drop me at either Lise's or Celine's.
 We have a group dinner at Perkins at 19:00.
 Eggs Benny!

+2024-08-08 (because it's after midnight) We have been home since the night of th 7th, so i am finally updating now.
+We have been rather exhausted, so we mostly just did house work between naps.
+Yesterday morning (the 7th) we took a 05:30, 5km walk and grabbed jianbing and baozi.

 -->